Questions to Ask the Interviewer (That Actually Matter)

 Why your questions matter

 Asking good questions shows you're engaged, you've thought about the role, and you're evaluating the fit—not just hoping for any offer.
 It also gives you information you need to decide if the job is right for you.
+Interviewers notice when candidates ask nothing—it signals lack of curiosity or preparation.
+Having at least 2–3 thoughtful questions ready is a baseline; 4–5 gives you flexibility depending on how the conversation flows.

 Questions about the role